ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 6. **Logical database separation**
 7. **Physical database instance separation**

+Approach 1 is very basic and gives no real guarantees.
+Approaches 2-3 can give ok security guarantees if used correctly in application code.
+Approach 4 gives strict data isolation guarantees with minimal operational overhead.
+Approaches 5-7 gives deep isolation and by using separate database users can limit the blast radius if an attacker gets in, but comes with larger operational overhead.

 ## Understanding the differences

 The essential use case is captured by these tables.
 Keep them in mind as we go through the different approaches and mentally add any role based access control (RBAC) requirements.